Ethan88/VMF/README.md

   * Private keys for all Fund manager wallet addresses (I think) are held on Fund Manager's Docker server which requested them (as per ErisDB docs)
   * Fund setup process complete!

-###Getting Investors
+###How Funds onboard member-investors
-Now that your fund is up and running, you may enlist up to 250 member-investors.
 First, get their mobile phone numbers.
 * To invite a new member-investor to the system, use the CLI to create a new user associated with the person's phone number (eg., `new.user = 2123002020`)
 * Tell the new member-investor to download the Flux mobile app.
 The app will auto-generate an Lisa wallet address for them
  * New member-investors must add KYC information and *matching phone number* to the invitation.
 Phone verification security code involved; rest of mobile app spec is below